Into-Hamza/My-first-clone/README.md

 <h2>About the project</h2>

-  <p>A <b>My First</b> website is an originally online platform that allows users to experiance a strange/creepy feelings.
+  <p><b>My First</b> website is an originally online platform that allows users to experiance a strange/creepy feelings.
 The website provides an easy-to-use interface for searching, finding from a wide selection of videos and audios that vary.</p>

 👉 Live Demo: <a href='https://lomando.com/'>Lomandoweb</a>